Highlander Research and Education Center: Civil rights

 In the 1950s, Highlander turned its energies to the rising issues of civil rights and desegregation.
 In addition to Myles Horton, Zilphia Horton, and others, a key figure during this period was John Beauchamp Thompson, a minister and educator who became one of the principal fund-raisers and speakers for the school.
-Highlander worked with Esau Jenkins of Johns Island to develop a literacy program for Blacks who were prevented from registering to vote by literacy requirements.
-The Citizenship Education Schools coordinated by Septima Clark with assistance from Bernice Robinson spread widely throughout the South and helped thousands of Blacks register to vote.
-Later, the program was transferred to the Southern Christian Leadership Conference (SCLC), led by Martin Luther King Jr., because the state of Tennessee was threatening to close the school.
+Highlander worked with Esau Jenkins of Johns Island to develop a literacy program for Black individuals who were prevented from registering to vote by literacy requirements.
+Jenkins used buses carrying island residents to Charleston as a mobile classroom, teaching passengers sections of the state constitution and other material they must know to pass voter-registration literacy tests.
+Bernice Robinson, a seamstress and civic activist, taught informal literacy classes in the back of her beauty salon to prepare adults for voter-registration tests and train other teachers the Citizenship School model.